Meet Our Braintrust

 Jane Hunter is the Director of Academic Resources and Special Projects in the Provost’s Office at the University of Arizona.
 Prior to her current position, Jane was the project manager for the UA AAU Undergraduate STEM Education Project, which was one of only eight projects funded by the Association of American Universities (AAU) to improve STEM education.
 The project gave rise to several important initiatives including an aggressive plan to build classrooms across campus designed to facilitate collaborative active learning.
 In the first three years of the program, twenty new and transformed Collaborative Learning Spaces have been built to accommodate 200+ courses taught by faculty from 50+ different departments.
 Another important program, The UA Learning Initiative, is a Higher Learning Commission (HLC) approved Quality Initiative that helps faculty and students prepare for Collaborative Learning Spaces by promoting better teaching and learning strategies.
 At the core of the Faculty Initiative, Faculty Learning Communities (FLCs) provide a forum for faculty to learn about and practice using evidence-based strategies.
 The Student Advocates for Improved Learning (SAIL) Program is a mentoring program that prepares SAIL Fellows to meet with small groups of their peers to educate them about which study strategies work best.

-Dr. Felix Kronenberg joined the Department of Modern Languages and Literatures at Rhodes College as Assistant Professor and Director of the Language Learning Center in the summer of 2009.
+Dr. Felix Kronenberg was recently appointed as the new Director of the Center for Language Teaching Advancement (CeLTA) and Associate Professor in the Department of Linguistics & Germanic, Slavic, Asian and African Languages at Michigan State University.
+Previously, he was with the Department of Modern Languages and Literatures at Rhodes College as Assistant Professor and Director of the Language Learning Center, which he joined in the summer of 2009.
 He held a similar position at Pomona College in the 4 years prior to his arrival at Rhodes.
 Dr. Kronenberg research and professional interests include the design of physical learning spaces (especially language learning centers) and virtual and hybrid learning spaces, especially video games and digital storytelling, blended learning, and program building.
 Dr. Kronenberg, who edited the book Language Center Design in 2011 and who designed the new language centers at Pomona College and Rhodes College, is currently working on a book tentatively entitled Language Learning Spaces.
 He is the 2009 recipient of the Marie Sheppard Award by the International Association for Language Learning and Technology, a former fellow for the National Institute for Technology in Liberal Education, and a former president of the SouthWest Association for Language Learning and Technology.
 He was recently elected as President-Elect of the International Association for Language Learning and Technology.

 Arthur J. Lidsky